 “I will conduct a full investigation on the matter and in due course a report will be issued to all residents.
 And you may rest assured there’ll be no cover up.
 No cover up whatsoever.
 On the other hand, I would urge you for the moment to keep the matter quiet.
 We don’t want to alarm people unduly, do we?”
 Chief Caretaker

-Briers always blamed the lack of direction by the director and producer JNT for his weird take on the zombie role.
-In many ways, he was a casualty of a regime which should have had more quality control on the studio floor – but didn’t.
+Briers always blamed the lack of direction, by the director (and producer JNT) for his weird take on the zombie role.
+In many ways, he was a casualty of a regime, which should have exerted more quality control – on the studio floor; but didn’t.

-It wasn’t just Briers turn in this which caused controversy.
-Mel was highly annoying, especially her high pitched sonic boom scream; such as when she went swimming with an robotic alien crab, or when she was attacked by the Rezzies.
+It wasn’t just Briers turn in this, which caused controversy.
+Mel was as highly annoying as ever.
+Especially, her high-pitched sonic-boom scream; such as when she went swimming, with an robotic alien crab.
+Additionally, when she was attacked by the Rezzies.
 The scene of Mel being attacked by the Rezzies with knives, received so many complaints.
-It was vowed it would be cut from any future showing.
+It was vowed it would be cut – from any future showing.

 But still, Briers turn (in the first half) as the (still alive) Chief Caretaker is a joy – and without Briers, Paradise Towers would just be another horrible Who memory; like Happiness Patrol.